novomancy/film3/README.md

 **Online Participation**

-There are three collaborative resources we will be building throughout the term:
+At the beginning of the class we will choose an asynchronous platform to supplement live Zoom calls–either Slack or Discord, whichever we decide we collectively feel most comfortable using.

+Either way, that platform will have dedicated channels to sharing interesting and relevant resources:

-- A shared jargon file where we will define terms and concepts that are unfamiliar
+- A jargon file where we will define terms and concepts that are unfamiliar
-- A list of links to interesting digital artwork (or documentation if it is offline)
+- Links to digital artwork that you find compelling in some way (or documentation if it is offline)
-- A list of digital- and digital adjacent-artists, each of which is described by a brief paragraph justifying their inclusion on the list
+- Links to digital- and digital adjacent-artists, each of which is described by a brief paragraph justifying their inclusion on the list

 You should add to the jargon file whenever you come across an unfamiliar term that you think needs definition.
 You will be expected to add at least five entries to the lists of artworks and artists over the course of the term.